Pete Rose: The Big Red Machine

-The Cincinnati Reds of the 1970s earned the nickname "the Big Red Machine" as one of the greatest teams in MLB history, including future Hall of Famers Johnny Bench, Joe Morgan and Tony Pérez.
+The Cincinnati Reds of the 1970s earned the nickname "the Big Red Machine" as one of the greatest teams in MLB history, including future Hall of Famers Johnny Bench, Joe Morgan, and Tony Pérez.
 Rose was viewed as one of the club's leaders.

-Rose was a significant factor in the Reds' success in 1975 and 1976 when he successfully moved from the outfield to third base.
-Earlier in his career, the Reds and then-manager Don Heffner tried to force Rose to third base, but Rose chafed at the move and it was soon abandoned.
+Rose was a significant factor in the Reds' success in 1975 and 1976, when he successfully moved from the outfield to third base.
+Earlier in his career, the Reds and then-manager Don Heffner tried to force Rose to third base, but Rose chafed at the move, and it was soon abandoned.
 In the spring of 1975, manager Sparky Anderson, knowing how Rose would react to being forced to move, instead asked him if he would do so for the good of the team.
 Rose immediately agreed.
-This move strengthened third base and helped to solidify the Reds for those two championship seasons, because it made room for power hitting outfielder George Foster.
+This move strengthened third base and helped to solidify the Reds for those two championship seasons, because it made room for power-hitting outfielder George Foster.
 In 1975, Rose earned World Series MVP honors in leading the Reds to their first championship since 1940, a seven-game triumph over the Boston Red Sox.
-Rose led the team with ten hits and a .370 batting average in the seven games.
+Rose led the team with 10 hits and a .370 batting average in the seven games.
 He was awarded the Hickok Belt as the top professional athlete of the year, as well as Sports Illustrated magazine's "Sportsman of the Year" award.

 The following year, Rose was a major force in helping the Reds repeat as World Series champions.
 The 1976 Reds swept the Philadelphia Phillies in the best-three-of-five NLCS, followed by a four-game sweep of the Yankees in the World Series.
 The 1976 club remains the only team since the expansion of the playoffs in 1969 to go undefeated in the postseason, and the Reds franchise has not lost a World Series game since game six in 1975 (wins in game seven in 1975, and four-game sweeps in 1976 and 1990).

 Three home-run game and 3,000th hit

 On April 29, 1978 at Shea Stadium, in a 14–7 rout against the New York Mets, Rose hit a career-high three home runs off of three different pitchers and went 5-for-6, which was perhaps the greatest performance of his career.

-Six days later, on May 5, Rose became the thirteenth player in MLB history to garner his 3,000th career hit when he singled off Montreal Expos pitcher Steve Rogers in front of 37,823 fans at home field Riverfront Stadium.
+Six days later, on May 5, Rose became the 13th player in MLB history to garner his 3,000th career hit when he singled off Montreal Expos pitcher Steve Rogers in front of 37,823 fans at home field Riverfront Stadium.